hlecates/guardian-comments/README.md

 - False Negatives (Bottom-left, 169): Toxic comments incorrectly labeled as non-toxic.
 - True Positives (Bottom-right, 1,336): Toxic comments correctly identified as toxic.

 Overall, the model is conservative in labeling toxicity.
 This means it is more likely to label non-toxic comments as toxic than toxic as non-toxic.
 This aspect of the model, although desirable to have no false positvies or negatives, seems better than having a reverse relationship.
-If applied to real-world scenario, such as monitoring a forum of familt friendly event, this would allow the developers to be the more confident that no toxic or obscene comments are made.
+If applied to real-world scenario, such as monitoring a forum or family friendly event, the conservative nature would allow developers to be the more confident that no toxic or obscene comments are made.

 <p align="center">
   <img src="docs/confusion_matrix.png" alt="Toxic Confusion Matrix" width="400"/>